 DaVinci Resolve 16 by Blackmagic Design is a powerful video editing software which comes with a highly advanced color correction tool so that the users can edit, color correct and finish in one comprehensive system.

-Featuring more than 1000 new enhancements along with 250 cool features, DaVinci Resolve 12.5 is the most preferred software of professional editors and colorists.
-In today’s post we are going to share some important tips about how to troubleshoot on DaVinci Resolve 12.5.
+Featuring more than 1000 new enhancements along with 250 cool features, DaVinci Resolve 16 is the most preferred software of professional editors and colorists.
+However, you may encounter some issues including failed to encode the video frame sometimes.
+In today’s post we are going to share some important tips about how to troubleshoot on DaVinci Resolve 16.

 Let’s start with the common import issues you might encounter.

 Volume not visible

-This is the first and most problematic issue you might come across while using DaVinci Resolve12.5.
+This is the first and most problematic issue you might come across while using DaVinci Resolve16.
 The volume might not appear in the library.
 For instance, your hard disk might be in the F volume, but you might not be able to view that.